The Correspondence of Paul

 By the first century A.D. there were numerous Jewish settlements in Asia Minor, Egypt, Greece, Italy and the islands of the Aegean, that had resulted from emigration (sometimes voluntary and sometimes forced) from Babylon (Tarn & Griffith 219).
 Josephus reported that "the ten tribes are beyond Euphrates till now, and are an immense multitude, and not to be estimated by numbers" (Ant.
 XI, 5:2).
 All of these settlements became the starting point for the apostles to proclaim the fulfillment of prophetic promises, since the Good News was for the Judean Jew first (Acts 1:8; Rom 1:16).

 Luke's narrative of Acts and Paul's letters use a variety of terms to describe those who received and responded to the Good News of salvation and then formed the membership of congregations in the apostolic era (e.g., 2Cor 12:11; Gal 3:28; Col 3:11).
 These terms reflect genuine diversity: Jews, Gentiles, circumcised, uncircumcised, men, women, slaves, and free persons.
-When the historical paradigm of Christianity is discarded we can recognize that the apostles in their writings describe five major categories of Jews: Judean Jews, Hellenized Jews, Hellenistic Jews, Samaritan Jews and Ascetic Jews.
-In addition, there were Gentile proselytes and God-fearing Gentiles.
+The apostles in their writings describe five major categories of Jews: Traditional Jews, Hellenized Jews, Hellenistic Jews, Samaritan Jews and Ascetic Jews.
+In addition, there were Gentile proselytes, God-fearing Gentiles and formerly pagan Gentiles.

 For each one a description is provided of the congregation, key verses that especially reflect Paul's Jewish viewpoint, a list of verses that express a Jewish perspective and summary of personal elements in the letter.
 The list of Jewish characteristics is not intended to be exhaustive.

 Galatia was a Roman province bounded on the east by the province of Asia, on the west by the province of Cappadocia, on the south by the provinces of Lycia, Pamphylia and Cilicia and the north by the Black Sea.
-The word "Galatia" does not appear in the Book of Acts, but Paul's ministry in cities of that region in his first journey (Lystra, Iconium, Pisidian Antioch and Derbe) produced groups of Jewish disciples who would have been the recipients of this letter.
+The word "Galatia" does not appear in the Book of Acts, but Paul's ministry in cities of that region in his first journey (Pisidian Antioch, Iconium, Lystra and Derbe) produced groups of Jewish and Gentile disciples who would have been the recipients of this letter.
 These locations are assumed in Paul's use of the plural "congregations of Galatia" in 1:2.

 The overall message of Galatians is that salvation is accomplished by the grace of God and the faithfulness of Yeshua in becoming the sin offering.
 Paul provides a defense of his ministry with some autobiographical information and his relationship with leading apostles, especially his confrontation of Peter (Chap.
 1–2).
 He exhorts the congregations to reject sins of the flesh (5:16-21) and seek the fruit of the Spirit (5:22-25).
 He also counsels personal restoration (6:1-2) and generosity in charitable works for those in the household of faith (6:6, 10).